-The successful candidate will be enthusiastic and committed with a dynamic approach to their work and to providing high quality services, playing an important role within the forward thinking Environmental Health Team.
+The successful candidate will be enthusiastic, with a positive attitude and committed with a dynamic approach to their work and to providing high quality services, playing an important role within the forward thinking Environmental Health Team.

 The ability to converse at ease with members of the public and provide advice in fluent English is essential in this post.
 A valid driving license and access to own transport is essential.

 If you would like to informally discuss the role in more detail, please contact the Head of Environmental Health and Licensing Rebecca Broadbelt by telephone 01992 785555 (extension 5963), or by email Rebecca.Broadbelt@broxbourne.gov.uk

 We are committed to safer recruitment, safeguarding and promoting the welfare of children, young people and vulnerable adults.
 We expect all staff and volunteers to share this commitment.

 The benefits package includes generous leave entitlement, a full training and development programme, membership of the Local Government Pension Scheme and free membership to the Council’s local leisure centres, which includes free access to gyms, swimming pools, fitness classes, racket sport sessions, a health suite and a range of generous discounts across other leisure and culture services.

 Details and application forms for all job vacancies are listed on the Council’s website.

 Application forms must be submitted online by midnight on Sunday 31 October 2021

 Interviews will be held as soon as possible after the closing date.